mohammad-kassem/Comptutor-Liaison/Liaison/README.md

 <img src="./readme/title2.svg" id="project-philosophy"/>

-> Liaison is a website for contacts management to record the names, emails, phone numbers and addresses through a live map selector of friends and acquaintances.
+> Liaison is a website for contact management to record the names, emails, phone numbers, and addresses through a live map selector of friends and acquaintances.
 It comes with a thorough filtering system.
-It also includes mesaghing services.
+It also includes messaging services.

 > Liaison is your book mate.

 ### User Stories
 - As a user, I want to be able to add any contact.
 - As a user, I want to be able to edit my contacts.
-- As a user, I want to be able to select my contacts' location easily.
+- As a user, I want to be able to select my contacts' locations easily.
 - As a user, I want to be able to filter through my contacts.
 - As a user, I want to be able to like and unlike my contacts.
 - As a user, I want to be able to send messages to my contacts.
-- As a user, I want to be able to serach through my messages sent.
+- As a user, I want to be able to search through my messages sent.

 ### Admin Stories
-- As a admin, I want to be able to view all the users.
+- As an admin, I want to be able to view all the users.
-- as a admin, I want to be able to view the user's stats.
+- as an admin, I want to be able to view the user's stats.
-- As a admin, I want to be able to serach throygfh the users.
+- As an admin, I want to be able to search through the users.
-- As a admin, I want to be able to visulaize how anually active each user is.
+- As an admin, I want to be able to visualize how anually active each user is.

 <br><br>